 Going Beyond

-While governments around the world are setting regulations requiring new buildings to meet minimum standards of sustainability, architects and builders are beginning to go above and beyond such requirements.
+While governments around the world are setting regulations requiring new buildings to meet minimum standards of sustainability, professional architects and builders are beginning to go above and beyond such requirements.
 Why?
 Because these minimum requirements are just that – minimum and are likely to be replaced with more stringent regulations in years to come.
 Smart designers don’t want their building’s eco-conscious features to be become obsolete too soon.
 Instead, they want to set standards of sustainability that exceed regulations.
 This could be anything from increasing the R-value of a building’s insulation to implementing in-building water filtration to designing an apartment building able to grow food for all its residents.

 Since it looks like construction of Our House in the Trees is (finally!) going to begin this summer, I’ve been checking out some books on sustainable design.
 I was able to find all of these titles through my local library, but if you can’t get them through yours then you can buy them via Amazon Books.